Click the logo

 SS Homeric postcard released by Home Lines

-From the authors collection
+the author’s private collection

 Interiors:

-First Class public Rooms were on Promenade deck,
+First Class public Rooms were on Promenade

-with the pool aft one deck lower.
-Tourist Class venues were aft on Main deck.
+deck, with the pool aft one deck lower.
+Tourist Class venues were aft on Main

-sitting room.
-All cabins on Upper, Main and half of those on A deck had their own private facilities.
-As already
+as a sitting room.
+All cabins on Upper, Main and half of those on A deck

-mentioned there were six magnificent two roomed deluxe suites on Upper deck,
+magnificent two roomed deluxe suites on Upper deck, but also thirty superb

-but also thirty superb Tourist suites on Main deck.
-There was no doubt that
+Tourist suites on Main deck.
+There was no doubt that both classes offered the

-both classes offered the very best any ship could offer, and whenever she
+very best any ship could offer, and whenever she became a one class ship during

-became a one class ship during her winter cruises out of New York, and later as
+her winter cruises out of New York, and later as a full time American cruise

-a full time American cruise ship, she was one of the best around!
+ship, she was one of the best around!

 Trans Atlantic Liner: